ceyhunsen/atmega328p-hal-driver/README.md

 # ATmega328P HAL Drivers

 Unofficial (not affiliated with Microchip in any way) hardware abstraction layer drivers for ATmega328P microcontroller.
-This driver provides an easy to use interface for device peripherals while staying fast and small as possible.
+This driver aims to be suited for the general use instead of a specific project, while staying fast and small as possible.

 > [!WARNING]
 >
-> This software is in it's early development.
+> This library is in it's early development.
 Use it with caution!

 ## Requirements